melisasvr/2026_f1_predictions/README.md

 The 2026 season introduces sweeping rule changes that directly affect model assumptions:

 ### 🚗 The Car
-- Cars are **shorter (3400mm vs 3600mm) and narrower** — more nimble with different setup flexibility
+- Cars are **shorter (3400mm vs 3600mm) and narrower**, more nimble with different setup flexibility
 - **Simpler wings** with fewer elements
 - Ground effect tunnels **replaced by flatter floors**
-- Different setup styles allow different driving styles — team-to-team variation is higher than ever
+- Different setup styles allow different driving styles.
+Team-to-team variation is higher than ever
 - **Safety:** Roll hoop takes 23% more load; more rigorous survival cell testing

 ### 💨 Aerodynamics & Overtaking — DRS is Gone